Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Display Name

 This is the name of the Furniture as it will be displayed in game, it has basically no restriction, except that it must be a string (text between quotation marks `"`).
-This field is not actually required, but it doesn't really make sense to ommit it, it will default to "No Name".
+This field is not actually required, but it doesn't really make sense to not have it: it will default to "No Name".

+If using [Furniture Variants](#variants), you can use 2 tokens to use the variants keys in the Furniture Display Name:
+- `{{ImageVariant}}`
+- `{{RectVariant}}`

+For example, the `"{{ImageVariant}} Armchair Test"` Furniture from the Example Pack will create 3 Furniture:
+- Brown Armchair Test
+- Yellow Armchair Test
+- Blue Armchair Test

+And the `"{{RectVariant}} Cat Statue"` Furniture will create 2 Furniture:
+- White Cat Statue
+- Black Cat Statue

 ### Rotations